RexMS

 the chains are tracking each other well.
 We note that all plots (except

-heatmaps) are objects from ggplot
+heatmaps) are objects from ggplot and so you can customise

 them using gramamatical construction in the same way as ggplot.